Celebrating that most essential job of all

-A letter writer earlier this week on this page heralded motherhood as perhaps the most essential job of all.
+A letter writer today on this page heralds motherhood as perhaps the most essential job of all.
 In this weird spring of the coronavirus pandemic, that’s something to think about.
 And celebrate.

 We’ve all got one somewhere, and they are either doing or have done great work.
 Whether they are with us in person, living right down the street or in the apartment downstairs; in spirit, calling to check up on us from the other side of the state or country; or in memory, perhaps smiling down on us from a well-deserved peaceful afterlife — we all have a mother.